Matthew Perry

 Health Issues

-Matthew Perry's addiction to drugs and alcohol regularly led him to rehabilitation clinics.
-His first stint in rehab was in 1997.
-The treatment significantly affected his appearance – the actor lost weight and dropped down to 145 pounds.
+Matthew Perry's struggles with drugs and alcohol repeatedly landed him in rehab.
+He first entered rehab in 1997.
+The treatment took a serious toll on his appearance – he lost weight and dropped to just 145 pounds.

-Depression and struggles with pills and alcohol once again landed him in a clinic in 2001.
+Depression and his ongoing battles with pills and alcohol sent him back to rehab in 2001.
 Additionally, he was diagnosed with acute pancreatitis.
-Perry admitted that he was so out of sorts during those years that he can't recall almost three years of his time on the set of "Friends".
+Perry admitted he was so messed up during that period that he can't remember almost three years of filming "Friends."

-In 2013, the actor opened a rehabilitation center named Perry House in his mansion in Malibu.
-The organization lasted for two years before it was closed.
-Soon after, Perry found himself in rehab again.
+In 2013, Perry opened his own rehab center called Perry House at his Malibu mansion.
+The center operated for two years before closing.
+Soon after, Perry was back in rehab himself.

 Matthew Perry in 2015